b1gdanhe/Authentication_page/README.md

 If you are using vscode just install live serveur plugins and start the serveur(jsute click on Go live button)

+On Windows you can install WAMP server or LARAGON to have server.

 ## DARK background

 ![IMAGE_1!](./assets/DARK.png)

 ## BLUE background

 ![IMAGE_1!](./assets/BLUE.png)

 ## RED background

 ![IMAGE_1!](./assets/RED.png)

 ## GREEN background

 ![IMAGE_1!](./assets/GREEN.png)

 ## YELLOW background

 ![IMAGE_1!](./assets/YELLOW.png)